Gayton McKenzie: Minister of Sport, Arts and Culture

-In 2024 Gayton McKenzie was appointed to the position of Minister of Sports, Art and Culture.
+Rather than through structural reforms of the ministry, McKenzie’s mandate has been marked by a strong media presence, a flurry of announcements, and several controversies (see below).
 He promptly pledged his ministerial salary to be donated to a charity that works to recover missing children.
 Controversially, the charity, The Joslin Smith Foundation, was founded by McKenzie himself only a few weeks prior.
+He also promises to make spinning a national sport or to bring Formula 1 to South Africa.